How to Prevent Silverfish in Closets in Altamonte Springs

 • Silverfish like dark, damp closets.

-• High humidity can lead to a silverfish infestation.
+• High humidity increases the risk of a silverfish infestation.

 • Airtight containers protect clothes, paper, and other items.